shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 ### 5 | Image Exploration

-- Using the function <code>show_grid</code>, we can visualise the various types of class images & make some remarks
+- Using the function <code>show_grid</code>, we can visualise the various types of class images
+- We have four classes, let's make some remarks about each class

 ```python